CodeJonesW/Wills_Blog/assets/blog-posts/building-ai-youtube-analysis-tool.md

 To download the audio from specific YouTube videos, I integrated the [yt-dlp library](https://github.com/yt-dlp/yt-dlp), a popular tool for handling video downloads from various platforms. yt-dlp is a fork of the well-known youtube-dl project but comes with enhanced features, performance improvements, and better support for handling YouTube's frequent changes.

 The process starts when a user inputs a YouTube URL.
 The backend then invokes yt-dlp to extract and download the audio stream from the video.
-This approach ensures that the audio is directly available for transcription, eliminating the need for video-to-audio conversion.
+This approach ensured that the audio was directly available for transcription, eliminating the need for video-to-audio conversion.

-I chose yt-dlp for its ability to download only the audio from video urls while having a large community of ongoing support.
+I chose yt-dlp for its ability to download only the audio from video URLs and its large, active community providing ongoing support.
 This choice also reduced storage needs, in an attempt to keep the process efficient and cost-effective.

 Integrating yt-dlp significantly streamlined the workflow of fetching YouTube content, making it an essential component of the project’s infrastructure.